PatelUtkarsh/better-file-name-ai/readme.md

 1. Run `composer require patelutkarsh/better-file-name` command.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Set up the open API key from the settings page under the 'Tools' menu: `/wp-admin/tools.php?page=better-file-name-settings`

+## Generate Missing Alt Text

+Run following command to generate alt text for all images that do not have any.

+	wp better-file-name generate-alt-text --dry-run

+This can take a while depending on the number of images on your site.